miller79/spring-boot-benchmark/README.md

 ### spring-boot-benchmark-data-jpa

-This application shows optimizations for applications using Spring Boot using `spring-boot-starter-data-jpa`.
+This is a Spring Boot application that uses `spring-boot-starter-data-jpa`.

 ### spring-boot-benchmark-data-rest

-This application shows optimizations for applications using Spring Boot using `spring-boot-starter-data-rest`.
+This is a Spring Boot application that uses `spring-boot-starter-data-rest`.

-### spring-boot-benchmark-cloud-config

-This application takes the spring-boot-benchmark-original and adds `spring-cloud-starter-config`.

 ### spring-boot-benchmark-camel-activemq

 This application takes the spring-boot-benchmark-original and adds `camel-activemq-starter`.

-### spring-boot-benchmark-quarkus
+### spring-boot-benchmark-keycloak

-This application is the out of the box quarkus app for startup time comparison purposes only.
+This application is the spring-boot-benchmark-original with keycloak added.

 ### spring-boot-benchmark-all